 Forgetting his vow to never again work on a government contract, Scott joined FGM, Incorporated, a government contractor in Virginia.
 He worked with an elite architecture team, working out new ways to install light bulbs without making the entire chain of lights black out.
 As time permits, the team works on discovery and mediation mechanisms for the new Department of Defense Network-Centric architecture, and export/import controls for the State Department.

 But all long commutes must come to an end.
 After a cryptic courtship and interview process, Scott joined Hillcrest Communications and finally learned what their product is.
 "I'd buy that", he was heard exclaiming.

 Four years later, Scott joined the wacky researchers at the Johns Hopkins University's Applied Physics Laboratory.
-(It's so big it needs its own fire department!)
 Very cool place, and he's applying research to make our government a more secure and fun place.